HOME • SEARCH • EMAIL • ABOUT

 - Used for asthma, hoarseness, and whooping cough.

-- In Kumaon leaves, bruised and mixed with salt, are used as blister.
+- In Kumaon, crushed leaves, with or without salt, used as blistering agent.
 The same practice is done in Kanawar, with the use of salt.

 Studies